-are greater than the differences between Afro-Argentines and the rest of the population on average.
+The magnitude of the differences between Natives and non-Natives can also be compared with the differences between Afro and non-Afro-Argentines, which are shown in Table A1 in the Appendix.
+The differences between Natives and non-Natives in Argentina are greater than the differences between Afro-Argentines and the rest of the population on average.
 While Afro-Argentines obtain, on average, statistically significant worse outcomes with respect to home ownership, being legally married and number of disabilities, they obtain statistically significant better outcomes regarding years of education, use of computer and being economically active.

-Another benchmark for comparison is the differences between Natives and non-Natives in the US, see Tables A2 and A3 in the Appendix.
-These tables are constructed using the five-year sample (2010-2014) of the American Community Survey (see Ruggles et al., 2021).
+Another benchmark for comparison is the differences between Natives and non-Natives in the US, see Table A2 in the Appendix.
+The table is constructed using the five-year sample (2010-2014) of the American Community Survey (see Ruggles et al., 2021).
 We chose outcomes that are somewhat comparable with the outcomes in Argentina, including home ownership, years of education, being economically active, unemployment, precarious housing, health insurance, number of disabilities and teen motherhood.
 Natives face a disadvantage in both countries for all outcomes except health insurance.
-For health insurance, Natives have a small advantage in the US thanks to the Indian Health Services, while Natives experience a disadvantage in Argentina.
-For the other seven outcomes in which Natives face a disadvantage in both countries, the disadvantage is larger in Argentina than in the US for three outcomes, and smaller for the other
+For health insurance, Natives have a small advantage in the US thanks to the Indian Health Services, while Natives face a disadvantage in Argentina.
+For the other seven outcomes in which Natives face a disadvantage in both countries, the disadvantage is larger in Argentina than in the US for three outcomes, and smaller for the other four outcomes.